Syed-Abdul-Malik/Quiz-Game/README.md

--If you don't want to install python to play this game --->  then you can just upload the file in any Online python compilers to play it.
+-If you don't want to install python to play this game --->  then you can just upload the file in any Online python compilers to play the game.